troncosofranco/client_management/README.md

 # client_management
-This project is a simple web app for client management
+This project is a simple web app for client management using API and SQL storage.
+Flask framework was employed.